FutureGatewayFramework/FutureGatewayFramework.github.io/tutorials/gui_liferay7.md

 ### Retrieve the Blade CLI software

 Liferay provides the page [Installing Blade CLI](https://help.liferay.com/hc/en-us/articles/360017885232-Installing-Blade-CLI) to get infroamation and download the software.
-The first operation consists in getting the Liferay DSK package which contains the whole files necessary to setup the Blade CLI.
+The first operation consists in getting the Liferay SDK package which contains the whole files necessary to setup the Blade CLI.
 The SDK is available in a dedicated [SourceForge](https://sourceforge.net/projects/lportal/files/Liferay%20IDE/) repository, were developers may download different files accordingly to the available SDK versions and after that he destination operating system.
 For this tutorial, the user has to select first the directory (for instance 3.8.1/), then download the SDK file: `LiferayWorkspace-<timestamp>-linux-x64-installer.run`.
 When the download is completed, move the SDK file from Liferay container host machine to the container with:

 ```bash